BrunoVernay/VM-images-packer/Readme.md

 The proxy should not be asking for a password.
 But in any case: Be careful not to commit your proxy password in the repository!

+Check the SSH key in kickstart (public) and Packer json template (path to private)

+You may add password in the kickstart for debugging.

 ### Fedora